MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-file-copy-v6.md

 <!-- :::editable-content name="remarks"::: -->
 ## Remarks

+`AzureFileCopy@6` supports Workload Identity Federation and uses Azure RBAC to access Azure Storage.
-`AzureFileCopy@6` does not support SAS token authentication, and the `sasTokenTimeOutInMinutes` task input is removed.
+As a result of using Azure RBAC, SAS tokens are no longer used and the `sasTokenTimeOutInMinutes` task input is removed.

 You might [block](/azure/storage/common/shared-key-authorization-prevent) the use of storage account keys and SAS tokens on your storage accounts.
 In these situations the [AzureFileCopy@5](./azure-file-copy-v5.md) task, which relies on SAS tokens, can't be used.

-The AzureFileCopy@6 task uses Azure RBAC to access blob storage instead.
+The `AzureFileCopy@6` task uses Azure RBAC to access blob storage instead.
 This requires the identity of the service connection used to have the appropriate RBAC role e.g. [Storage Blob Data Contributor](/azure/role-based-access-control/built-in-roles/storage#storage-blob-data-contributor).
 See [Assign an Azure role for access to blob data](/azure/storage/blobs/assign-azure-role-data-access).

 The AzureFileCopy@6 task also supports service connections that use [workload identity federation](https://aka.ms/azdo-rm-workload-identity).